Northern Rhône Wine Region: The Land of French Syrah

 A view looking up towards the Chapel on the top of Hermitage hill. by Ed Clayton

-The soils of the 3 hills change from more granitic clay soils and some loess (wind blown yellow-gray micro soils) to more sandy clay with glacial deposits (e.g. little rocks).
+The soils of the 3 hills change from more granitic clay soils and some loess (windblown yellow-gray micro soils) to more sandy clay with glacial deposits (e.g., little rocks).
 So you can expect the wines from the more sandy/glacial soils to have a little less tannin out of the gate and probably be more lush and drinkable early on, whereas the granitic clay and clay/limestone sections should produce wines with more tannin and body.
-This, of course, will all depend on the producer (and what they do in the cellar) and the viticulture in the vineyard.
+It will all depend on the producer (and what they do in the cellar) and the viticulture in the vineyard.

 - 76% Red / 24% White Syrah and Marsanne/Roussanne blend

 Typically the boldest and most tannic of all the Northern Rhône Syrah wines, Cornas delivers tongue-staining flavors of blackberry jam, black pepper, violet, charcoal, chalk dust, and smoke followed up with grippy intense tannins.
 Most will recommend waiting about a decade for the tannins to soften and the wines to reveal more kirsch and licorice flavors.
 However, some of the producers have started practicing more modern techniques to deliver a softer, smoother wine right on release.
 You can expect these wines to have received new oak.

 “the boldest and most tannic of all the Northern Rhône Syrah”

 The highest-rated vineyards are up the hill behind the city of Cornas, where primarily granitic clay soils support steep terraces.
 As you move south of the city towards Saint-Peray, the hills become more shallow, and soils contain a lot more sand.
 As you can probably already imagine, the sandy soils are capable of delivering the most early approachable Cornas Syrah.